amitprasad119/ScalaDoc/classes.md

 # Companion Objects

 Sometimes we want to create a method that logically belongs to a class but is independent of any particular object.
 In Java we would use a static method for this, but Scala has a simpler solution that we’ve seen already: singleton objects.
 One common use case is auxiliary constructors.
-Although Scala does have syntax that lets us define mul􏰀ple constructors for a class, Scala programmers almost always prefer to implement additional constructors as apply methods on an object with the same name as the class.
+Although Scala does have syntax that lets us define mutiple constructors for a class, Scala programmers almost always prefer to implement additional constructors as apply methods on an object with the same name as the class.
 We refer to the object as the companion object of the class.
 For example:

 ```